 Whilst the internet is definitely one of the reasons why many people don’t bother attending these days, it’s also, rather ironically, one of the main reasons why there are still around 20 dog tracks open today.

 Since 2010 numbers have actually been pretty stable for the first time in decades.
 Closures are very few and far between and there were even signs of expansion with a couple of independent tracks opening, although these didn’t last long.

 One reason the industry has stabilised is that bookmakers have been buying these greyhound tracks for themselves.
 You see, betting on greyhound racing is still very lucrative online.
 Every day there are literally hundreds of races to choose from, and what you tend to find with online betting is that as long as there is a price, people will bet.

 The fact of the matter is that the bookmakers need these tracks to stay open to keep their online empire running with net wins.
 A lot of tracks run at large losses, but the bookies know that they will make the money back from the online activity.

 William Hill’s purchase of Brough Park in Newcastle in 2003 stimulated a number of similar takeovers from the likes of Betfred, Coral, Ladbrokes and other betting brands.
 They purchase tracks in decline and ready to close at a steal, run them cheaply, and feed the races into their online betting platform.

 If this is how the sport is going then growth is debatable, but it has at least stopped the rot until something can be put in place as a long-term solution.

-Realistically, the bookies need to reinvest some of their profits into the sport if they want to see it becoming genuinely profitable again.
+Realistically, the bookies need to reinvest some of their earnings into the sport if they want to see it becoming a genuinely successful market again.

 As long as people are betting on it then greyhound racing will continue to run in some form.
 It’s too lucrative for the bookmakers to let die, and if needs be they will keep buying the tracks and running them at a loss.